 Adjust cut-off ranges of placement test

-End of academic year departmental workshop (May 15), with preliminary summary presentation on assessment (learning outcomes and curriculum) by John Norris.
+End of academic year departmental workshop (May 15), with a preliminary summary presentation on assessment (learning outcomes and curriculum) by John Norris.

-Updating and organizational tasks pertaining to the sequenced courses, particularly availability of all current materials on the shared network drive.
+Updating and organizational tasks pertaining to the sequenced courses, particularly the availability of all current materials on the shared network drive.

 Award of the Spencer Grant focused on the teacher researcher.

 Completion of the implementation phase of the curriculum renewal project.

 Finalize writing assessment guidelines and conduct workshops emphasizing the consistency of assessment/grading practices and making recommendations on feedback.

 Begin the process of developing speaking assessment guidelines